|

 - Solids will expand a little on heating but nothing like as much as liquids because of the greater particle attraction restricting the expansion

-and contraction occurs on cooling.
+and causing the contraction occurs on cooling.

-- The expansion is caused by the increased
+- The expansion is caused by the increased kinetic

 energy of particle vibration, forcing them further apart causing an